jacobvarner/hoops-jacobvarner/_posts/2020-11-17-2020-2021-sec-basketball-team-previews-texas-am-aggies.md

 There should be no problem scoring and getting production from Texas A&M's backcourt this season and the wealth of talent should provide competition within the guards to keep them all playing at their best.
 I think Quenton Jackson will get the nod to start the year because he had so much starting experience from last season and Jaxson Robinson just has too much talent not to be utilized.
 Right behind them will be Jay Jay Chandler, Cashius McNeilly, and Andre Gordon all fighting for minutes.

 However, the front-court isn't nearly as deep.
 After starters Flagg, Miller, and Marfo, there's just one other scholarship forward listed on the roster and that's 6'10" sophomore Jonathan Aku.
-Especially with the added risk of missing guys for COVID-19, the lack of availibilty of forwards could pose a serious issue down the stretch for the Aggies.
+Especially with the added risk of missing guys for COVID-19, the lack of availability of forwards could pose a serious issue down the stretch for the Aggies.

 ![Texas A&M Projected Depth Chart][image3]